 Every day like the one before - the same faces, the same deadlines, the same plotlines in the same TV shows.
-Reluctantly pulling back the sheets on a Sunday after the fifth snooze and vacantly scrolling social feeds.
-Arriving at church to mouth the lyrics of songs without contemplating their meaning.
+Finally throwing back the sheets on a Sunday after the fifth snooze, arriving at church to mouth the lyrics of songs without contemplating their meaning.
 The heat of a once passionate faith cooling with every decision to choose the phone instead of the dusty bible it’s placed on.
 Gently lulled by the world to continue on in the comfort of our patterns.
 Wasting time, opportunity and purpose.

 We must stop and question: Is this the life we were created to live?